You are here

 The Database of Adverse Event Notifications - medicines contains information from reports of adverse events that the TGA has received in relation to medicines, including vaccines, used in Australia.

-The Database of Adverse Event Notifications - medicines does not contain all known information concerning a medicine, and an assessment of the safety of a medicine cannot be made based on this information.
+The Database of Adverse Event Notifications - medicines does not contain all known information concerning a medicine or vaccine, and an assessment of the safety of a medicine or vaccine cannot be made based on this information.
 The TGA uses the adverse event reports to identify when a safety issue may be present (signal detection).

 The TGA strongly advises people taking prescription medicines not to change their medication regime without prior consultation with a health professional.